-The Department of Intercollegiate Athletics offers graduate assistantships in coaching, promotions and marketing, athletic training, and athletic communications.
-Possibilities exist to assist in the administrative areas of finance, compliance, and the Leatherneck Club.
+The Department of Intercollegiate Athletics offers graduate assistantships in coaching, promotions and marketing, athletic training, strength and conditioning, compliance, and athletic communications.
+Possibilities exist to assist in the administrative areas of finance, compliance, graphic design, and the Leatherneck Club.

 Campus Recreation